 No Impact.
-There are no forests or forest resources located within the Project area.
-Therefore, the Project would have No Impact to loss of forest land or conversion of forest land to non-forest use.
+There are no forests or forest resources located within the Project area; therefore, the Project will have No Impact and will not result in the loss of forest land or conversion of forest land to non-forest use.